-Retargeting or remarketing is a tactic used by many top B2B technology businesses to help drive acquisition, generate leads and increase revenue.
+Retargeting tactics or remarketing is a tactic used by many top B2B technology businesses to help drive acquisition, generate leads and increase revenue.
 It’s a method that enables your marketing team to specifically target advertising at those who may have been on your site or interacted with some of your content, in order to re-engage them in an effort to move them further along the buyer journey.

 How Retargeting Works